Your Sessions and Q&A

 When should my dog not have a massage or when would the treatment to not go ahead?

 There can be some contradictions to massage therapy.
-These include open wounds, shock, fever or virus, pregnancy, skin infections, severe bruising, uncontrolled epileptic fits, breaks and fractures that have not healed, and vaccinations given less than 2 weeks before appointment.
+These include open wounds, shock, fever or virus, pregnancy(depending on pathology), skin infections, severe bruising, uncontrolled epileptic fits, breaks and fractures that have not healed, and vaccinations given less than 2 weeks before appointment.
 Upon assessment of your dog, if they are found to be in unusual pain, or any other red flag symptoms, the treatment will not take place and a trip to your vet will be recommended.
 Please get in touch with me prior to your appointment if you have any concerns.

 What form of payments do you accept?